Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/FIELD_NAVIGATION_VALIDATION/README.md

 - Recovery Anchors
 - Control Pathways

-The framework has been validated on IEEE benchmark power systems and demonstrates that operating states organize into coherent geometric structures rather than random state clouds.
+The framework has been validated on IEEE benchmark power systems and demonstrates that operating states organize into coherent geometric and transport structures rather than random state clouds.

 ---